Top Platforms for Real-Time Audio Streaming and AI Features

 6. Real-Time Collaboration and Communication

-Integrate low-latency voice and video into apps for seamless collaboration and virtual events.
+Integrate low-latency voice and video into apps for real-time collaboration and virtual events.

 7. Healthcare and Telemedicine